Revive-dontwanttocode/Revive-dontwanttocode/README.md

-Ph.D.
+An incoming Ph.D.
 Student in Computer Science and Data Science @ CCDS, Nanyang Technological Univ.

 My interest is `data science` and `finance analysis`.